sho-watarai/NaturalLanguage/Word2Vec/README.md

 # Word2Vec

-Natural Language : Word2Vec - CBOW and Skip-gram
+Word2Vec - CBOW and Skip-gram

 ## CBOW and Skip-gram